Shreyan1/Block-AICrawlers/README.md

-# 🤖 ConfusedAICrawlers
+# 🤖 BlockAICrawlers

-**ConfusedAICrawlers** is a lightweight Flask extension designed to detect and block AI web crawlers using their User-Agent strings.
+**BlockAICrawlers** is a lightweight Flask extension designed to detect and block AI web crawlers using their User-Agent strings.

 It supports a customizable JSON configuration for blacklisting or whitelisting crawlers, integrates seamlessly with `flask-limiter` for rate limiting, and includes a simple admin route for reloading configurations without restarting your app.